Worst practices for social media customer service

 And while following our advice for good social media customer service practices should keep you out of most hot water, nothing ever makes an impression like seeing the curious kid sticking the butter knife into the electrical outlet:

-The importance of monitoring and quick replies
+The importance of monitoring customer complaints and quick replies

 Monitoring social platforms, and the web in general, is an essential tool for your business or brand, as it will allow you to track: